godber/uberhip-hugo/content/posts/2014-10-26-warping-brien.md

 that contains the original coordinates of the image corners: `orig_pts`.
 Then I define the coordinates I want the original points to be mapped to: `dest_pts`.
 The ordering here doesn&#39;t matter except that the orders must match in both arrays.
-The transformation we define later will use both the orignal and destination coordinates as the basis of the transformation, so the first element of `orig_pts` will be transformed to the first element of `dest_pts`, the second element of `orig_pts` will be transformed to the second element of `dest_pts` and
+The transformation we define later will use both the original and destination coordinates as the basis of the transformation, so the first element of `orig_pts` will be transformed to the first element of `dest_pts`, the second element of `orig_pts` will be transformed to the second element of `dest_pts` and